 You will also study the various relationships between professionals in the criminal justice sector, including how forensic scientists work along with the police forensic team and the wider criminal justice sector to achieve successful prosecutions.

-You will learn through a combination of lectures, discussion based or practical seminars, tutorials and laboratory classes.
+The Forensic Science with Criminology programme is taught through a combination of lectures, discussion based or practical seminars, tutorials and laboratory classes.
 A typical week involves six lectures, up to eight hours of practical work, and some small group tutorials.
 Self-directed study also plays a part in each module.